pat-jpnk/Computer_Science_MS/README.md

-# Self study Master's degree in Computer Science - University of Resolve
+# University of Resolve - Master's degree in Computer Science

 ### Date of enrollment
 01.06.24